xcart/xc5-manual/en/webinars_and_video_tutorials/configuring_email_notifications_in_x-cart_5.md

 ## Introduction

-This video explains how to configure email notifications in X-Cart 5.
+The video below shows how to configure email notifications in X-Cart 5.2.
+Please be aware that the email notification editing flow was changed in X-Cart 5.3.
+The video below does not reflect the changes introduced in X-Cart 5.3.

 ## Video
 **Published on May 8, 2015**